Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug1_se.md

 ### Step 2.1.
 Add `printf()` statement
 Select `bf8x8_fst.cc` file in Vitis IDE to be edited.
 Add `printf("prbcnt=%d\n", prbcnt);` statement at line 32 of `bf8x8_fst.cc` file.
-`bf8x8_fst.cc` can be found from IDE's explorer, browse to `beamformer` sub-project and click on `src` then `kernel` to expand the directory and click on `bf8x8_fst.cc`.
-File will be displayed at center of IDE.
+`bf8x8_fst.cc` can be found from Vitis IDE's explorer, browse to `beamformer` sub-project, click on `src` then `kernel` to expand the directory, and click on `bf8x8_fst.cc`.
+The file will be displayed at the center of the Vitis IDE.

 ### Step 2.2.
 Compile the Project
 Highlight the beamformer sub-project, right-click to enable pull-down menu, and select **Build Project** to build the beamformer project.